 Interview by Jonathan Imberi

-For those of us who are not aware of The Arcade Flyer Archive, what is it?
+For those of us that are not aware of Arcade Ambiance, can you tell us about it?

 How did you get started with this project?

 Andy: The first time I had the idea of creating a simulated arcade sound was when I purchased the Digital Eclipse Williams emulator pack CD, which contained a few classic Williams arcade games.
 When you started up the CD, it brought you to a little CGI arcade and once you 'opened' the door, it played a short sound loop of 4 or 5 simulated arcade sounds going together (the emulated games on the CD).
 It was like being taken back in time hearing that sound.
 I thought it would be great to make it longer and with more games.
 That was way back in 1996 I think.
 The "arcades" of the day were pretty lame in comparison, relatively quiet places with few people and not much of the bustle that I remembered.
 Anyway, I never really got around to working on it until I was laid off from my job in 2002 and had a few months with nothing to do.
 I spent a lot of time at home that summer working on little projects I'd been putting off, and finally started working on the Arcade Ambience sounds.

 Could you tell us a little about yourself?

 Andy: I'm a 35 year old software engineer, married with two kids.
 I've been into arcade games since I was a little kid.
 Discovered MAME™ in 1998 or so and have been addicted to classic gaming emulation ever since.

 How much work went into each of the Arcade Ambiance tracks?